Firefly Music Festival: Activities

-In addition to musical acts, The Firefly Music Festival offers other activities.
+In addition to musical acts, the Firefly Music Festival offers other activities.
 An arcade tent is set up, which houses arcade and video games.
 Attendees can design their own pair of Toms Shoes and have an artist paint the design.
 With the purchase of the custom pair of shoes, an additional pair of Toms is sent to a child in need, through the Toms One For One Movement program.
 The Hammock Hangout is a shaded area in which you can sit or lay down in a hammock.
 The Pathway is a wooded path that connects the two "halves" of the festival.
-Each year, The Pathway has a theme, and as of the 2017 festival, fans get to choose what that happens to be.
+Each year, the Pathway has a theme, and as of the 2017 festival, fans get to choose what that happens to be.

-The Thicket is another attraction at Firefly, where attendees can participate in a silent rave.
-For everyone with headphones on, however; the Thicket music filled, with DJs playing music that can only be heard through the headphones.
+At the Thicket, attendees can participate in a silent rave using headphones to listen to music played by DJs.
 The Coffee House offers a multiple café-style vendors, and music performances throughout the day.

-In its first year, Firefly featured hot air balloon rides over The Woodlands.
-The rides are no longer offered to Festival goers, but the hot air balloon remains as an iconic symbol of Firefly.
+In its first year, Firefly featured tethered hot air balloon rides over the Woodlands.

-Firefly partners with Delaware's Dogfish Head Brewery to have The Brewery, an onsite beer bar.
-The bar serves Firefly Ale, a microbrew Dogfish Head Pale Ale makes specifically for the festival.

-Firefly also offers various charging stations, where attendees can charge electronic devices.

-Starting in February 2015, there is also an annual unofficial weekend long fan get together in Dewey Beach, Delaware.
-Called Winterfly, the event is un-associated with Goldenvoice or Red Frog Events, but features live music, and group activities such as a private tour of the Dogfishhead Brewery and charitable auctions that benefit local music programs.

-Lodging

-A number of lodging options exist at the festival.
-Attendees of the festival can choose to camp in a tent or RV in what Firefly calls The Grove.
-Additionally, attendees can choose "glamping", a portmanteau of the words "glamorous" and "camping".
-Some glamping options provide private, air-conditioned tents, beds with sheets, access to private and air-conditioned showers and bathrooms, access to a private food lounge, as well as food and snack vouchers for inside the festival.

-After the 2017 Las Vegas shooting, event security worked with the Dover Police Department, Delaware State Police, DelDOT and the Kent County Department of Safety to create security plans.
-Walk through metal-detectors were installed at points of entry, with bomb detection dogs also posted at each entry.